 What Does it Mean to Behave Ethically?

 To understand why some forms of abortion protest are unethical, it is important to note what it means to act ethically.

-People who act in an ethical manner act consistently from ethical principles that aim at some kind of higher human good both for themselves and others.
-For example, here are some of the most famous ethical principles that ethicists have developed over the years:
+Ethical people act consistently from ethical principles.
+Such principles aim at some kind of higher human good both for themselves and others.
+For example, here are some of the most famous ethical principles ethicists have developed over the years.